 Introduction to X-Ray Computed Tomography

 X-ray computed tomography is a powerful non-destructive testing technique using X-rays to obtain two-dimensional and three-dimensional images.
-X-ray computed tomography uses X-rays to radiate the object from many different directions and analyzes the images by using the computer.
+X-ray computed tomography uses X-rays to radiate the object from many different directions and analyzes the resulting images.
 It is mainly characterized by reconstructing three-dimensional images.

 Principle and Structure of X-Ray CT

 X-ray CT uses X-rays as a light source for imaging.
 The X-rays are also referred as "ionizing radiation".
-Because of its very short wavelength and large energy, the X-rays vision atoms in the object.
+Because of its very short wavelength and large energy, the X-rays interact with atoms in the object.

-As the X-rays vision through an object, they hit electrons and other particles orbiting the atoms, and then, they are attenuated.
+As the X-rays pass through an object, they hit electrons and other particles orbiting the atoms, and then, they are attenuated.
 The Attenuation rate is higher for dense materials such as metals.
-Such lower-density materials like air and paper, in contrast, have a lower attenuation rate.
+Low-density materials such as air and paper, in contrast, have a lower attenuation rate.

 In product inspections, it is possible to virtually evaluate the condition of the inside of a product, which cannot be seen from the outside using X-ray attenuation.

-Refer to the following about the X-ray CT structure.
+Refer to the following for the X-ray CT structure.

 X-rays are emitted from the X-ray source to penetrate the object on the stage and are captured by the X-ray detector.
 The image of the transmitted X-rays acquired by the X-ray detector changes as the object rotates.